Orlando Florida Most Haunted

 The top attractions with phantoms are: Pirates of The Caribbean, the Haunted Mansion, Huck’s Island in Frontierland, most of Main Steet USA, and the freaking castle…

-… And that’s just the Magic Kindom… Epcot, Ex-MGM, Animal Kingdom, and the hundreds of hotels in the area are full of creepy crawlers and skeletons.
-So many places that a Top Ten Haunted Spots In Orlando article falls short.
+… And that’s just the Magic Kindom… Epcot, Ex-MGM, Animal Kingdom, and the hundreds of haunted hotels in Orlando are full of creepy crawlers and skeletons.
+So many places that a Top Ten Most Haunted Places In Orlando article falls short.

 Sources: